nimiq/woocommerce-gateway-nimiq/readme.txt

 Requires at least: 4.9
 Tested up to: 5.2
 Requires WooCommerce at least: 3.5
-Tested WooCommerce up to: 3.6
+Tested WooCommerce up to: 3.8
 Stable tag: v2.7.4
-Requires PHP: 5.2.4
+Requires PHP: 7.0.0
-License: GPLv3 or later
+License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 A plugin for Wordpress WooCommerce to handle payments in the Nimiq (NIM) cryptocurrency.